giupo/uploadr.py/README.rst

 To back up the same folder to the same Flickr account, simply run::

-	python uploadr.py --dir=[photos directory]
+	python uploadr.py --dir=[photos directory] --no-prompt

 And the upload should start immediately.
-You won't have to re-enter you API key and secret since the app saves them in your photos directory.
+You won't have to re-enter your API key and secret since the app saves them in your photos directory.
 The app also saves a history of all previously uploaded photos and unless you move stuff around or rename your files or directories, it will avoid uploading duplicate photos or creating duplicate sets and collections.

 Step 5.
 Automate the script